mikavilpas/blink-ripgrep.nvim/README.md

           -- blink.cmp get prefix in a different way, -- thus use `prefix_min_len` instead of `min_keyword_length`
           prefix_min_len = 3,
+          -- The number of lines to show around each match in the preview window context_size = 3
         },
       },
     },